AdobeDocs/aem-forms-automated-conversion-service.en/help/using/prefill-submit-forms.md

 ### Use JSON schema as the data source {#jsondatasource}

-**Use Case:** You generate an adaptive form with no data binding using the Automated Forms Conversion service and configure JSON schema as the data source.
+**Use Case:** You generate an adaptive form with no data binding using the Automated Forms Conversion service (AFCS) and configure JSON schema as the data source.
 You bind the adaptive form fields to JSON schema manually and use the **Preview with data** option to prefill field values.
 Modify the field values, if necessary, and submit data to the crx-repository.

 Before executing the use case, ensure that you have: